michelacerro/circular-shop/README.md

 3. With the plugin import the file

 ## The code branch
-here you can find the code files and folders that make up the program.
+Here you can find the code files and folders that make up the program.

 ## Acknowledgment
 Photos from Pexels